 MEGHAN RAYNES brings a decade of experience in social justice activism, victim advocacy, lobbying and academic research and writing.
 She joined Siegel PA in the fall of 2014 and has built strong relationships with legislators and other advocates.
-Known for attention to detail and an ability to grasp complicated issues coupled with effective lobbying and coalition building Ms. Raynes has been very effective in assisting her clients with successful legislative campaigns.
-She has worked on issues ranging from implementing a statewide paid family and medical leave program, pregnancy accommodations for Colorado workers, the re-authorization of the Colorado Civil Rights Division, the implementation of the Earned Income Tax Credit, continuation of the Pay Equity Commission, parents’ rights to take unpaid leave to attend their children’s important school activities to greater transparency for how Colorado’s public dollars are spent.
-She has lobbied, organized and coordinated coalitions, and done research.
-She has strong relationships at the Capitol and in the community and is respected for her effective lobbying and coalition-building skills.
+Known for attention to detail and an ability to grasp complicated issues coupled with effective lobbying and coalition building Ms. Raynes is effective in assisting her clients with successful legislative campaigns.
+She has worked on issues ranging from implementing a statewide paid family and medical leave program, pregnancy accommodations for Colorado workers, the re-authorization of the Colorado Civil Rights Division, the implementation of the Earned Income Tax Credit to policies addressing the student debt crisis and transparency requirements for how Colorado’s public dollars are spent.
+Meghan has strong relationships at the Capitol and in the community and is respected for her effective lobbying and coalition-building skills.

 Ms. Raynes has an undergraduate degree in Women’s History and a Master of Public Administration from the University of Colorado, Denver.
 She lives in Northeast Denver with her husband and four children.